haiwera-silk-cd/magento-devdocs/guides/v2.0/coding-standards/code-standard-jquery-widgets.md

 * Use the public widget API to call widget methods to allow chaining widget methods.

   {% highlight javascript %}
-// Call the 'open' method on the menu widget using the public widgets API
+// Call the 'open' method on the 菜单小工具 using the public widgets API
 $('selector')
 .menu('open')
 .addClass('ui-state-active');